 People wake up early on Deepawali day to have an oil bath and put on their new clothes and offer prayers to the Gods.
 Then they distribute sweets and burst crackers which actually night to spread the light, happiness, and cheer.

 It’s a joyful time for the entire family as everybody gathers together to celebrate and have a great time.
-It is also the time to clean and decorate the homes with colorful Kolam (rangoli design patterns) made on the floor with colored powder at the entrance of the home.
+It is also the time to clean and decorate the homes with colourful Kolam (rangoli design patterns) made on the floor with coloured powder at the entrance of the home.

 Diwali in West Bengal

-In the West Bengal region on the new moon day (Amavasya) goddess Kali is worshiped.
+In the West Bengal region on the new moon day (Amavasya) goddess Kali is worshipped.

 Kali is the more aggressive and destructive incarnation of the Goddess Durga.
 She destroys all evil and promises a renewal of life and justice on earth.